 Aside from renting a golf cart, you can also choose public water taxi transportation to get you up and down the coast of Ambergris Caye.
 The Coastal Xpress makes scheduled daily runs up and down the island.
 Regular taxis are available on the island but are generally not a cost-effective way to get around.

 San Pedro Town is a fun and lively place to explore when you vacation on Ambergris Caye.
 Having some basic info on where to find things can take the pressure off and let you relax into your holiday.
-For more on travelling to Belize, make sure to check out our handy guide.
+For more on traveling to Belize, make sure to check out our handy guide.